A brief history of PLA

 Is PLA plastic biodegradable?

-PLA is technically biodegradable, but only under demanding composting conditions, making it one of the most sustainable 3D printing materials.
+PLA is biodegradable only under industrial composting conditions and is considered one of the more sustainable 3D printing materials.

 Is PLA actually plastic?

-PLA is a plastic known as a thermoplastic, which means it becomes liquid at its melting point.
+Yes, PLA is a thermoplastic polymer that softens when heated and becomes liquid at its melting point.

 Is ABS or PLA better for 3D printing?

-Although PLA is stronger and stiffer than ABS, it is also brittle and less heat-resistant – meaning ABS is better for industrial applications.
+PLA is generally stronger and stiffer than ABS, but it is more brittle and less heat resistant, which makes ABS a better choice for many industrial applications.

 How does FDM 3D printing technology work with a PLA material?

-FDM 3D printing sees PLA filament melted and applied layer by layer to form a final tool or part.
+FDM 3D printing melts PLA filament and deposits it layer by layer to build the final part or tool.

 What colors and finishes are available for PLA 3D printing filament?

-Protolabs Network offers PLA 3D printing filament in many colors (black, white, red, green, blue and gray).
-You can inquire about finishes such as matte, glossy and silk via our sales team.
+Protolabs Network offers PLA 3D printing filament in black, white, red, green, blue and gray.
+Contact our sales team to request finishes such as matte, glossy and silk.

 What are the advantages of using a PLA material?

-PLA is easy to print, comparatively inexpensive and eco-friendly, non-toxic, and available in many colors and finishes.
+PLA is easy to print, cost-effective, environmentally friendly, non-toxic, and available in many colors and finishes.

 What are the disadvantages of a PLA material?

-PLA is brittle and features low temperature and UV resistance, which means it is not well-suited to industrial or outdoor applications.
+PLA is brittle and has low temperature and UV resistance, so it is not suitable for industrial or outdoor applications.

 Which industries use PLA materials?